Spring is just around the corner and Thousand Trails wants to help you get in the mood with a guide to sunny Southern California.

 In the desert, it can get a little weird.
 But weirdness is something to be embraced and about 20-25 miles north of the Joshua Tree National Park in Landers sits the Integratron.
 Originally erected as an “electrostatic generator for the purpose of rejuvenation and time travel” by George Van Tassel, an American author and ufologist, the Integratron is now owned and operated by sisters Joanne, Nancy, and Patty Karl.
 In this “acoustically perfect structure,” the Karl sisters offer sound bath experiences – basically like a fancy nap time for grown ups sans water.
 Upon entering the Integratron, guests lie down on plush pillows and are enveloped by sounds made by crystals that intend to rejuvenate, revitalize, and completely relax the mind, body and spirt.
 If you decide to make an appointment for a sound bath experience, just be sure to make your reservations ahead of time.

-Though camping is not available on the Integratron grounds, the Palm Springs RV Resort is only about an hour’s drive south.
+Though camping is not available on the Integratron grounds, Palm Springs is only about an hour’s drive south.
 On your way back to Palm Springs, you may feel inclined to stop by the famous Desert Hot Springs City where a variety of spas, shops and the unique Cabot’s Pueblo Museum are situated.

 Day 2- Beach Day

 Marvin Braude Bike Trail/ Venice Beach/Hermosa Beach/Redondo Pier